 The proposal is the first real deliverable of the project.
 Not a generic PDF — a dedicated web page with 8 sections, built specifically for that client, that they can review offline and share internally.

 - What I heard.
-Points from the meeting, in bullets, in their words.
+Bullets from the meeting, in their words.

 - Strategic understanding.
 What I learned from sector research.